cycfi/elements/README.md

 ## Introduction

 Elements is a lightweight, fine-grained, resolution independent, modular GUI library.
 Elements is designed with these requirements in mind:

 1. It should be open source with a liberal, non-viral license.
 2. It should be usable in any application and should play well with other GUI libraries and frameworks.
-3. Corollary to the second requirement is that it can also be used to develop plugins (e.g. it should not own the event loop and can co-exist with elements within a plugin host such as VST and AU.
+3. Corollary to the second requirement is that it can also be used to develop plugins.
+It should not own the event loop and should be able to co-exist with components within a plugin host such as VST and AU.
-4. It should be resolution independent and allows for HDPI displays.
+4. It should be resolution independent and allow for HDPI displays.
 5. Should not rely on a “visual” GUI editor or code generator.
-   The GUI should be declared in the code.
-6. Declarative API using modern C++.
+6. It should have a declarative API using modern C++.
 Declarative C++ code tells you *what* rather than *how* (imperative).
+The GUI should be declared in C++ code.

 Elements, is extremely lightweight… and modular.
 You compose very fine-grained, flyweight “elements” to form deep element hierarchies using a